RSo21/Rso21/README.md

-# Programmer girl - Roksana Sobczak 👋
+# Project Manager girl - who likes to coding sometimes  👋

-### ⭐  I am currently looking for a job as a Junior Front-end Developer ⭐
+### ⭐  I am currently looking for a new opportunity ⭐

-- 🔭 I’m currently working on Cat Shop 🙂
-- 🌱 I’m currently learning React and Redux.